oblivioncth/STARpp/README.md

 You can also refer to the reference application source to get a better understanding of how to use the library.

 ## Reference Application
 This application creates multiple elections from a specific input format (i.e. an election with multiple categories), calculates the results, and then prints them to stdout.
+It also will produce a detailed process log in the current working directory.

 The structuring is a bit clunky due to limitations with the PFCC's polling method.
 Once possible, a more friendly format will be devised.